kcinnick/tmc/README.rst

 - Write a method to plot # of comments for a time range, then narrow that to sentiment posts w/i time range, etc.

+- Start uploading database dump when historical load is completed.

 Credits
 -------